jitusharma7/Exam-Mark-Prediction/README.md

   * [Credit](#Credit)

 ## Overview
-The prediction of Exam Marks of a student based on student performance will give boost in preparation fot the meritorious student and put more effort , focus  on poor studnet so that can improve their performance in exams.
+The prediction of Exam Marks of a student based on student performance will give a boost in preparation for the meritorious student and put more effort, focus on poor students so that can improve their performance in exams.

  ## Problem_Definition
  Education is one of the most important aspects of human resource development.
-Poor  performance in exam not only results in the student  having a low self-esteem, but also causes significant stress to the parents.
+Poor performance in exams not only results in the student having low self-esteem but also causes significant stress to the parents.

- The proejct is trying to address this problem by indentigy key factors which will affect the performance of the students in exam.
+ The project is trying to address this problem by identifying key factors which will affect the performance of the students in exams.

  ## Dataset_Description